 If your current visa expires before your course is due to finish you will need to follow these steps:

 Overstaying your current visa may also have an impact on any future applications you make to the Home Office so if you need any support please do not hesitate to contact us and we will be happy to help you.

-Our dedicated international enquiries team are available to help answer any questions you may have about studying at the University of Lincoln.
+Our dedicated International Enquiries team is here to help you answer any questions you may have about studying at the University of Lincoln: